After Wisdom Tooth Removal

 • Hydration is very important to the healing process.
 Even if you do not feel like eating, keep drinking plenty of fluids.

 • DO NOT DRINK ALCOHOL for five days.
 Or when taking pain medications.
-Alcohol can dissolve the blood clot which may result in a very painful dry socket.

 • Taking medications with food will help to avoid nausea or vomiting.

 • Eat soft foods and small bites for a few days.
-Avoid crunchy foods that break up into small, sharp, hard pieces.
+Avoid foods that break up into small, sharp, hard pieces.

 Surgical Sites